flexera-public/rsc/README.md

-# rsc - An experimental generic RightScale API client
+# rsc - A generic RightScale API client

 `rsc` provides both a command line tool and a go package for interacting with the RightScale APIs.
 The currently supported APIs are the RightScale Cloud Management API 1.5 and 1.6 APIs as well as